 |SPI Mini SD card Module for Arduino AVR

-Buy the ones with four ‘separate’ pull-up resistors so that you can remove three of them.
+Buy the ones with four ‘separate’ pull-up resistors for removal if you decide to mosfet-switch the SD power lines.

 |Small White 170 Tie-Points Prototype Breadboard

 These mini breadboards for inside the logger are also available in other colors.